usingMaths.com

 Using Java AWT drawing and Swing graphics, you can draw lines, rectangles, ovals, and even plot mathematical functions in Java.

-Create a new java project; call it Dymetric.
+Create a new Java project; call it Dymetric.

 Create a new java class file; call it Facet.